Syr0nix/WinOps/README.md

 **Update:**

 > ✅ **New EXE Build Available** – \[Download the `.ZIP` and extract to run\*\*]
-> Compatible with all modern Windows versions.
+> Compatible with Windows 8.1, 10, and 11 versions.
 Admin rights required.

 ---